-Throught this manual any references to the Raspberry Pi Pico also include the Raspberry Pi Pico 2 unless it specifically excluded.
-If there are differences then the part number of the processor (RP2040 or RP2350) is used to make the difference obvious.
+Throughout this manual any references to the Raspberry Pi Pico also includes the Raspberry Pi Pico 2 unless it specifically excluded.
+If there are differences then the part number of the processor (RP2040 or RP2350) will be used to make the difference obvious.